-09 Dec Tips for Remaining Mindful in Relationship in 2014
+09 Dec Tips for Remaining Mindful in Relationship

 As a relationship therapist, the question I’ve been asking myself for years is how to be mindful or fully present in relationships.
 How do we deeply connect with our partner, not just physically but on every level?
 Can we reach beyond the walls of our separate self into a sense of oneness with our beloved?
 Every relationship, when you add intentionality and mindfulness, has the potential to be a transformative journey towards wholeness.
 We are actually here to heal each other and help each other grow.
 We are here to experience God, through the experience of human love.

 Bringing mindfulness into your relationship offers the kind of intimacy and connection that we all want.
 I first encountered the possibility of mindfulness in relationships while sitting with one of my teachers, Ram Das.
 A student asked him a question about relationships.
 At first, Ram Das gave a superficial answer but when the student persisted he said “if you really want to look at love from the spiritual side you can make your relationship your yoga, but it is the hardest yoga you will ever do.”
 I immediately understood the implication of making my relationship my yoga.
 Mindfulness practice, prayer, meditation, all the healing techniques are all very important.
 However, something altogether different happens when you decide to make your relationship your spiritual practice.
 After a while there comes a point where we have done as much of the inner workings we can do by ourselves.
 You can only work on yourself so much alone.
 At some point we need intimate relationships (a giver and a receiver) in order to go farther with our inner work.Intimacy is becoming the new frontier because honesty alone is relatively easy, however honesty with an intimate partner is 10 times harder.

 2. Stop the Spinning Mind & Be Present in the Moment